Taehexnlee/ASD_Restaurant/README.md

 # Deployment Guide
-1. Install npm and MySQL on your system.
+1. Install the latest versions of npm, java and MySQL on your system.

 2. Execute the AsdDataFile.sql file in MySQL to set up the database.